anbumani12/github-demo/README.md

 # github-demo
-this is demo code for github session
+this is demo for github session